Tax Carnival Ecstasy – October 4, 2012

 Don’t Waste Your Tax Refund: Make it Work for You

 If you are one of the several million Americans who is anticipating a sizable tax return refund this year, then you know how very exciting the prospect can be.
 There are just so many things you can do with that lump sum of cash, right?
 However, the truth is that most people have great intentions for how they will make use of their tax refunds, only to put it into the checking account and watch it dwindle away on trivialities.
-The only way you can avoid this situation is to put some careful consideration into how to best reap … Read the rest
+The only way you can avoid this situation is to put some careful consideration into how to best reap the … Read the rest